duleeshahettiarachchi-lab/powerbi-dashboard-portal/README.txt

 Use this when you want to refresh snapshots immediately instead of waiting for the daily schedule.

+On the Dashboards page, use the Generate Snapshots button.
+It opens the GitHub Actions workflow page in a new tab.
+GitHub will ask you to sign in if needed.

 In GitHub:
 Actions
 -> Update Smart TV Snapshot Previews